 Schedule your appointment!

-Welia Health and Kanabec County Community Health have scheduled a COVID-19 vaccine clinic for eligible individuals (all Minnesotans 16 years of age and older) on Thursday, April 22, from 8am–2 pm.
-Dose one of a two-dose series of Pfizer-BioNTech will be offered.
+Welia Health and Kanabec County Community Health have scheduled a COVID-19 vaccine clinic for eligible individuals (all Minnesotans 16 years of age and older) on Thursday, May 13 from 10am–4:30pm.
+Dose one of a two-dose series of Pfizer-BioNTech and single-dose Johnson & Johnson (Janssen) will be offered.

 - Individuals receiving the Pfizer vaccine: